-The VSME standard for SMEs – hype or real value?
+The VSME standard for SMEs – what does it mean in practice?

 - Spillover effects of regulation imposed on large companies within value chains